adobe/spectrum-web-components/packages/calendar/README.md

 ## Internationalization

 The `<sp-calendar` element supports multiple locales and updates its content accordingly.
-`element.languageResolver.language` represents the language in which the `<sp-calendar>` element is currently being delivered.
+`element.locale` represents the language in which the `<sp-calendar>` element is currently being delivered.
 By default, the value will represent the language established by the `lang` attribute on the root `<html>` element, with a fallback to `navigator.language`.
 This can be customized via a language context provider by a parent element that listens for `sp-language-context` event and supplies update language settings to the `callback` function.
 Applications leveraging the [`<sp-theme>`](./components/theme) element to manage the visual delivery or text direction of their content will also be provided with a reactive context for supplying language information to its descendants.

 Currently the `<sp-calendar>` elements supports only the Gregorian calendar and the AD era.